 Copyright 2020 Laura V. Grace.
 All Rights Reserved.

 Active in the International Association for the Study of Dreams, Laura has taught more than two hundred courses on the transforming power of night-time dreams.
-Laura recently finished a book on nighttime dreams entitled Dreams: Soul-Centered Living in the 21st Century, A depth psychological and somatic approach to transformation.
-She has written more than two hundred articles which have been published throughout the United States and Canada.
+Her unique process “Dream Inquiry” helps dreamers interpret and use their dreams as a powerful tool.
+Her newest book entitled Dreams: Soul-Centered Living in the 21st Century, A depth psychological and somatic approach to transformation, published by Aeon Books is available November, 2020 through Amazon.